• Skip to primary navigation

 Zia Linda's Spaghetti alla Chitarra (the Best Chitarra Pasta Anywhere in Abruzzo)

-Zia Linda's handmade spaghetti alla chitarra is the first chitarra pasta I had ever seen, eaten, or watched being made with the unique guitar string pasta cutter.
 This is the kind of family dish everyone talks about and craves (especially during the holidays) because her homemade pasta is second to none.
 Even Luca's mamma says her sister's pasta has always been the best in the family!

-It's so good, that we've even transported frozen chitarra pasta "nests" in insulated coolers to bring back for Luca's mamma who then uses it to cook a delicious family meal that we all get to enjoy together.
+It's so good that we've even transported frozen chitarra pasta "nests" in insulated coolers to bring back for Luca's mamma, who then uses it to cook a delicious family meal that we all get to enjoy together.

-To me this is real love -- and it also tells you how good it is!
-Thankfully Cousin Rosella is carrying on her mamma's tradition with absolute perfection.
+To me, this is real love -- and it also tells you how good it is!
+Thankfully, Cousin Rosella is carrying on her mamma's tradition with absolute perfection.

 Zia Linda's homemade pasta alla chittara (spaghetti chitarra pasta) twirled into nests and resting on a paper tray to be cooked or frozen.